rocassis/nanoLog/README.md

 # nanolog

+To use in your projetc: composer require rocassis/nanolog

 Basic Lib for generate logs of system manually or from exception and errors.

 You can custom the path and the name of the log file, eg: